 If challenging cognitive tasks consume only a little more fuel than usual, what explains the feeling of mental exhaustion following the SAT or a similarly grueling mental marathon?
 (This is a cultural statement that reflects the anti-intellectual bias of Americans.
 If American education were ADEQUATE, the SAT or any other test, would not be “grueling”!
 Scores are as much a “test” of educational failure on the part of the Ed system as they are measures of student learning.
 The two cannot be separated) One answer is that maintaining unbroken focus or navigating demanding intellectual territory for several hours really does burn enough energy to leave one feeling drained, but that researchers have not confirmed this because they have simply not been tough enough on their volunteers.
 (Ditto above!
 Standards and requirements that in ‘foreign” countries that are everyday expectations are considered by Americans to be “cruel and unusual punishment) x

 In most experiments, participants perform a single task of moderate difficulty, rarely for more than an hour or two.
 “Maybe if we push them harder, and get people to do things they are not good at, we would see clearer results,” Messier suggests.
 Equally important to the duration of mental exertion is one’s attitude toward it.
 Watching a thrilling biopic with a complex narrative excites many different brain regions for a good two hours, (Aye, yai, yai!
 Is this imaginary anecdotal “audience” to be considered as a legitimate “control group” for all these other studies?) yet people typically do not shamble out of the theater complaining of mental fatigue.
 Some people regularly curl up with densely written novels that others might throw across the room in frustration.
 Completing a complex crossword or sudoku puzzle on a Sunday morning does not usually ruin one’s ability to focus for the rest of the day—in fact, some claim it sharpens their mental state.
 In short, people routinely enjoy intellectually invigorating activities without suffering mental exhaustion.
 Such fatigue seems much more likely to follow sustained mental effort that we do not seek for pleasure—such as the obligatory SAT—especially when we expect that the ordeal will drain our brains.
 If we think an exam or puzzle will be difficult, it often will be.
 Studies have shown that something similar happens when people exercise and play sports: a large component of physical exhaustion is in our heads.
 In related research, volunteers that cycled on an exercise bike following a 90-minute computerized test of sustained attention quit pedaling from exhaustion sooner than participants that watched emotionally neutral documentaries before exercising.
 Even if the attention test did not consume significantly more energy than watching movies, the volunteers reported feeling less energetic.
 That feeling was powerful enough to limit their physical performance.
 In the specific case of the SAT, something beyond pure mental effort likely contributes to post-exam stupor: stress.
 After all, the brain does not function in a vacuum.
 (Brilliant!)
 Other organs burn up energy, too.
 Taking an exam that partially determines where one will spend the next four years is nerve-racking enough to send stress hormones swimming through the blood stream, induce sweating, quicken heart rates and encourage fidgeting and contorted body postures.
 The SAT and similar trials are not just mentally taxing—they are physically exhausting, too.
-(Again – mental activity is held to be “supernatural” – meaning that it takes place in a dimension outside of physical reality) (A SOCIAL PROBLEM We already know about the terrible negative effects of stress on the body – maybe we could ask, “How much energy is being wasted by Americans in dealing with social stress; energy that could fuel learning and other “satisfying” and health-promoting activity?)
+(Again – mental activity is held to be “supernatural” – meaning that it takes place in a dimension outside of physical reality) (A SOCIAL PROBLEM: maybe we could ask, “How much energy is being wasted by Americans in dealing with social stress; energy that could fuel learning and other “satisfying” and health-promoting activity?)